-MDN is brought to you by the Mozilla Developer Network community.
+MDN is brought to you by the MDN community.
 Here are some ways to that we share information about what we're doing.

 - Mozilla Hacks